-Once a judgment is recorded in court, you, as a creditor, are able to attach a lien onto any property owned by the debtor.
+Once a judgment is recorded in court the creditor is able to attach a lien onto any property owned by the debtor.
 A lien is a right that prohibits the debtor from transferring their interest in a property until a debt is satisfied.
 The lien may be attached to any property or properties located within Maryland.
 Once filed, a lien will remain in force for 12 years unless removed by you after receiving payment from the debtor.
 Read the Law and Rules: Md.
 Code, Courts and Judicial Proceedings § 5-102.
 Md.
 Rules 2-621 (CC); 3-621 (DC)

 Often, attaching a lien to a property can spark a debtor to satisfy a lien and its corresponding judgment.
 As many property owners do not want to have a lien prohibiting the transfer of a property, a lien can provide the necessary motivation to the debtor to pay the debt.
 After 12 years, the lienholder, is permitted to renew the lien as long as the debtor has not paid the money owed under the judgment.
 Read the Rules: Md.
 Rules 2-625 (CC); 3-625 (DC)

-Once a garnishment is sought by a creditor and served upon the employer, otherwise known as the “garnishee,” the garnishee must file an answer within 30 days of being served with the writ or risk being held in contempt and possibly being required to pay attorney’s fees and court costs.
-See Rule 3-646(e).
+Once a garnishment is sought by a creditor and served upon the employer becomes known as the “garnishee.”
+The garnishee must file an answer within 30 days of being served with the writ or risk being held in contempt and possibly being required to pay attorney’s fees and court costs.
 While the garnishment is in effect, the employer must remit all garnishable wages to the creditor (or to the court, if the employer or debtor has asserted a defense).
-See Rule 3-646 (i).
-Read the Law: Maryland Rule 3-646
+Read the Law: Md.
+Rules 2-646 (CC); 3-646 (DC)

 Examination In Aid of Enforcement of Money Judgment

 After recording a judgment, many creditors do not know the full extent of a debtor’s assets.
-In order to help you enforce your judgment, you may request an examination before the Court.
-Under this procedure, the Court will order the debtor to appear before a judge and testify, under oath, to testify as to the amount and extent of assets owned.
+In order to help creditors enforce the judgment, a creditor may request an examination before the Court.
+Under this procedure, the Court will order the debtor to appear before a judge and testify, under oath, about their assets and money resources.
 From there, a debtor can request a Writ of Execution, as explained below, to seize the property and use the proceeds from the sale to satisfy the judgment.
-Effective October 1, 2015, the Court may require you to show good cause for any additional Examinations In Aid of Enforcement of Money Judgment.
-Read the Law: Md Code Cts. & Jud.
-Proc. § 11-404
+The Court may require a creditor to show good cause for any additional Examinations In Aid of Enforcement of Money Judgment.

 Writ of Execution